Connected car app:

 Solution

-A seamless and rich
+A seamless and reach experience

 Bamboo Apps developed a secure and scalable prototype of the connected vehicle application for iOS.
 In addition to possessing all the signature elements of the OEM’s luxurious design, it provided a smooth user experience to its brand customers.